d0064/PixelWar/README.md

 ![historicalview](promotion/historicalview.gif)

-Pixelplanet is able to let the user browse through the past with those backups.
-For this you need to define `BACKUP_URL` and `BACKUP_DIR` in your ecosystem.yml for pixelplanet.
+PixelWar is able to let the user browse through the past with those backups.
+For this you need to define `BACKUP_URL` and `BACKUP_DIR` in your ecosystem.yml for PixelWar.
 `BACKUP_URL` is the URL where the backup folder is available.
 You have to let another server serve those files or use nginx.
 `BACKUP_DIR` is the full path of the local directory where the backup is located (whats set as `BACKUP_DIRECTORY` in the command of the backup.js).